Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The turbulent problem

 In this section, having developed confidence in our nonlocal ROM, we can now solve Equation (\ref{eqn:RANS_full}) directly by invoking the closure models heretofore presented.
-The problem setup and parameters used in this section are identical to those for the \emph{a priori} analysis.
+The basic problem setup used in this section are identical to those for the \emph{a priori} analysis.

 The only exception is that for the RANS equation, instead of Dirichlet boundary conditions for the scalars, Neumann boundary conditions with slopes matching the DNS profiles are used.
 This is done because the DNS develops axial boundary layers near the Dirichlet conditions due to local outflow advection.
 For the DNS, we have ensured these artificial effects do not pollute the reaction zone results by ensuring the boundaries are far from the reaction zone.
 These boundary layers are absent in the RANS case as the mean velocity is zero.
 Appropriate matching of RANS solutions to the DNS ones should consider concentration profiles outside of these artificial boundary layers.
 We have done so by matching the slopes of the RANS concentration profiles to those of the DNS outside of the boundary layers, but far from the reaction zones.